znort987/blockparser/README.md

                 Recompile
                 Run

         .
 You can also read the file callback.h (the base class from which you derive to implement your own new commands).
 It has been heavily commented and should provide a good basis to pick what to overload to achieve your goal.

         .
 The code makes heavy use of the google dense hash maps.
 You can switch it to use sparse hash maps (see util.h, search for: DENSE, undef it).
 Sparse hash maps are slower but save quite a bit of RAM.

     Observations Peercoin vs Bitcoin:
     ---------------------------------

         .
 Peercoin has 2 less decimal places then bitcoin.
 This can be found by comparing the BitcoinUnits::decimals functions in src/qt/bitcoinunits.cpp of peercoin and bitcoin.
         .
-Proof of stake generation transactions are marked primarily with an empty (0 byte) output script in output[0].
+Proof of stake coinbase transactions are marked with an empty (0 byte) output script in output[0].
+The next transaction in the block will contain the proof of stake input and reward.
 There are a few other rules that can be found in the IsCoinStake() function in src/main.h of peercoin.
         .
 Blocks have an additional timestamp as compared to bitcoin.

     License:
     --------